Flat-Coated Retriever Breed Summary

 Intelligent, Energetic, Aquatic and Devoted

-They also have huge amounts of energy and are very excitable so best suit families who already lead active lifestyles that they can easily slot into.
-They also need to live somewhere where they have plenty of room to run around.
+They have huge amounts of energy and are very excitable so best suit families who already lead active lifestyles that they can easily slot into.

-Fun Fact: One of these doggies biggest fans was one of the founders of the Kennel Club!
+Fun Fact: One of the breeds' biggest fans was one of the founders of the Kennel Club!

-It’s thought that Flat-Coated Retriever's may have come to exist about 200 years ago and that dogs such as the Newfoundland could be a part of the breeds ancestry!
-It’s believed that Canadian fisherman bought a similar style of dog them to Britain and bred them with a Collie, in order to create the breed that we know today.
-In 1864, Mr J Hull established the first breeding programme which is said to be the beginning of the success for this particular group of doggies.
+It’s thought that Flat-Coated Retriever's may have come to exist about 200 years ago and that dogs such as the Newfoundland could be a part of the ancestry of the breed!
+It’s believed that Canadian fisherman bought a similar style of dog with them to Britain and bred them with a Collie, in order to create the breed that we know today.
+In 1864, Mr J Hull established the first breeding programme which is said to be the beginning of the success for this particular group of dogs.
 As WW1 approached, breeding began to slow, and numbers of many breeds fell dramatically with this breed nearly disappearing altogether!
 It’s taken a while to get this breed to grow again, although these guys are nowhere near as popular as their cousins, the golden retrievers, they still have a solid fanbase which we think you should join if you haven’t already!